datasnakes/OrthoEvolution/README.rst

 Project Setup
 ~~~~~~~~~~~~~~~~
-This package is in development but still working.
+This package is under development but still working.
 To test you'll want to create a virtual
 environment so that cleanup is easy.
 Using *virtualenv* with python3
 insures that ``python`` invokes py3.5 and ``python3`` invokes py36.
 Invoke
 python36.